Ojas1024/i7API/TBLA/Readme.md

 4. Each tree is capable of holding **a maximum of 256 GB data.**
 5. This architecture is **free for everyone** 😉

+**NOTE: THIS LIBRARY IS IN ALPHA PHASE**
+ALTHOUGH IT IS UNLIKELY TO HAPPEN,
+BUT YOU MAY EXPERIENCE DATA LOSSES AND ACCOUNT BANS